 Stop: Clearly defined though neither steep nor high.

-Black, dark brown in chocolate brown and some cream dogs.
+Black, dark brown on chocolate brown and some cream dogs..

-Black, close fitting, dark brown in chocolate brown and some cream dogs.
+Close fitting.
+Black, dark brown on chocolate brown and some cream dogs.

-Of medium size and almond shaped.
-Dark brown.
-Slightly lighter in chocolate brown and some cream dogs.
-The eye-rims are black.
-Dark brown in chocolate brown and some cream dogs.
+Almond shaped, of medium size.
+Dark brown, can be slightly lighter in chocolate brown and some cream dogs.
+The eyerims are black or dark brown on chocolate brown and some cream dogs.
+Showing a mild expression.

 Erect and of medium size.
-Triangular with firm edges and slightly rounded tips.
-Very mobile, reacting sensitively to sound and showing the dog’s mood.
+Set well apart without being low set.
+Close to equilateral triangle with firm edges and slightly rounded tips.
+Very mobile, reacting sensitively to sounds and showing the dog’s mood.

 High set, curled over and touching the back.